socalledsound/electro2022/src/features/assignments/assignments_markdown/day9.workshop.md

 You can learn more about objects in <a href='https://www.youtube.com/watch?v=UQWpnXc3tPI'>this video</a> from the javascript morsels playlist that I made for you.

-Feel free to use javascript's class syntax for describing objects, also introduced in the video above, which we'll explore next week.
+And, feel free to use javascript's class syntax for describing objects, also introduced in the video above, which we'll explore next week.

 Have fun with it!
 And use it as an opportunity to explore the <a href='https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference'>javascript reference</a>.

+Next, you need to create a character animation.
+You can animate multiple photos, or animate a sprite sheet, as we talked about in class, and as shown in the videos.
+You can animate things you drew by hand, use the <a href=''>piskel editor I showed you</a>, or use any other tool of your choice -- or even steal someone else's images if you think you can get away with it!

+Use one of those still images as your gallery image, and submit a link to your animation, running on a live site, either at editor.p5.org or hosted at github.io.

+Ready to get started animating? <a href='youtube link here'>Let's do it together.</a>

 <!-- NEED TO REWRITE THIS. no classes here, just focus on keyboard interaction. -->